HOUSSAMEELBANDOUDI/ft_printf-project/README.md

 ## About

-This project is pretty straightforward.
-You will recode printf.
-Hopefully, you will be able to reuse it in future projects without the fear of being flagged as a cheater.
-You will mainly learn how to use variadic arguments.
+This project involves recoding the `printf` function.
+The goal is to create a library that contains a simplified version of `printf`.
+The intent is to allow for reuse in future projects without the fear of being flagged as a cheater.
+This project provides an opportunity to learn how to use variadic arguments.

 ### TL;DR

-This project consists of coding a library that contains a simplified version (more information below) of the printf function.
+This project consists of coding a library that contains a simplified version of the `printf` function.

 ## Mandatory